shoppertrail/shoppertrail-uat-guide/README.md

 **Tester Name**, **Scenario ID**, **Scenario Description**, **Pass/Fail**, **Main Comments**, **Device Type**, **Browser**.

+**Tip:** Have this guide open in one tab, UAT-Data Google Sheet open in another tab and your email provider open in a 3rd tab.
+Have your phone handy to scan the Store QR Codes in this document as you test.

 ### UAT-Data Google Sheet Link

 <a href="https://docs.google.com/spreadsheets/d/1IySh1x6vaiKN3oshc-UBUz5yDCohQTiPNfdR_DzeB7U/edit?usp=sharing" target="_blank" rel="noopener">Google Sheets "UAT-Data" Document Link</a>